do87/satis-chart/README.md

 ## Introduction

-This chart is used for setting up a [Satis](https://github.com/composer/satis) server on kubernetes [Satis](https://github.com/composer/satis) is a static Composer repository generator, so this chart can be used to mirror packagist.org amongst other things
+This chart is used for setting up a [Satis](https://github.com/composer/satis) server on kubernetes

+[Satis](https://github.com/composer/satis) is a static Composer repository generator, so this chart can be used, for example, to mirror packagist.org amongst or to reference private repositories

 This chart is using [composer/satis](https://hub.docker.com/r/composer/satis/) (which is based on `php:7-alpine`) And `nginx:1.13.12-alpine` to serve the static files